 Noise Generator

-A fifth waveshape that’s actually not periodic, is the noise generator.
-Noise basically consists of all frequencies, quickly succeeding each other in a random fashion.
+The last waveform that is actually not periodic is the noise generator.
+Noise basically consists of all frequencies quickly succeeding each other in a random fashion.
 Noise types are indicated by colors with white noise being the most common one.
 White noise frequencies all have the same average loudness.

 Voices

-On some synthesizers, you’ll find an option to change the amount of voices.
+We’ve talked about melodies and basslines being monophonic before, and chords being polyphonic.
+Synthesizers also use these terms to indicate the number of voices they have.
 A monophonic synth usually only has 1 voice.
 Imagine a voice being like one singer in a choir.
 A singer can only sing one note at a time.
 The same is true for a monophonic synth that can only play one note at a time.
 If you play a new note the previous note is released (turned off).

 Unison

-Unison, sometimes called Detune, spreads the pitch of all voices by a variable amount.
-So some notes play a bit flat, while others are slightly sharp.
+Unison, sometimes called Detune, spreads the pitch of all voices around by a variable amount.
+So some notes play a bit flat while others are slightly sharp.
 This emulates a real choir with real singers who never sing 100% in tune with each other.
-This parameter is often used to thicken a sound a little, perfect for lush pads and strings.
+This parameter is often used to thicken a sound a little.

 Panning